kevL/yata/ReadMe.txt

 Appendix A: note on Load

 Yata is pretty strict when loading a 2da file.
-If it detects anything awkward it lets the user know and it will try to automatically fix cell-fields.
-Such cells ought appear highlighted with pink - these are called "loadchanged" cells, since they were changed when the 2da loaded.
+If it detects anything awkward it lets the user know and will try to automatically fix cell-fields.
+Such cells should then appear highlighted with pink - these are called "loadchanged" cells, since they were changed when the 2da was loaded.
 An option under the Editmenu can cycle through these cells if there are any, for your review and or manual corrections.

 Double-quote marks that are out of place can play havoc with loading a 2da.
-Yata is pretty strict with them when either loading a 2da or editing a cell.
+Yata is pretty strict with double-quotes when either loading a 2da or editing a cell.
 For example it will go so far as to replace two adjacent double-quotes with "****" (without quotes).
 If you find issues that Yata doesn't deal well with it's suggested that you close the file in Yata and try to fix it in a text-editor (or a different 2da-editor).

 Further, the only way to edit the ID col is with 2da Ops "order row ids".
 And if you've chosen to Freeze the 1st or 2nd col, those cells can't be edited until Freeze is turned back off.

+Appendix B: copy/paste range

+To copy a range of rows there first has to be a selected row (as indicated with a green field at the far left of a row) and then the Shift key must be used to select a range of rows.
+(Using the Control key to select multiple rows does not work for this.)

+A range of copied rows can be pasted/inserted at a currently selected row (as indicated with a green field at the far left of a row) or to the end of the table if there is not a currently selected row.
+Pasting a range does not overwrite any currently selected row(s) - it rather inserts the copy-range, starting at a selected row.